Robert Storti 1930 - 2020 - Obituary

 A private burial, with full military honors, will be held at Houston National Cemetery.
 His family will gather to celebrate his life at a later date.

-If desired, memorial donations may be made to The Brookwood Community, 1752 FM 1489, Brookshire, Texas 77423, where his son Patrick is a resident.
+If desired, memorial donations may be made to The Brookwood Community, 1752 FM 1489, Brookshire, Texas 77423, where his son Patrick is a resident.https://www.brookwoodcommunity.org/getinvolved/donate.php